neitey/PreyVR/README.md

 [Click here to watch Gamertag's video tutorial](https://www.youtube.com/watch?v=OPXp0RYOSoA&t=542s)

+# Compiling

+To compile the project open the root repository folder in Android Studio, confirm installation of missing packages and hit run button.

+To support demo data, put demo00.pk4 into assets folder.

 # Project family tree

 PreyVR is based on a combination of the excellent projects created by opensource community.